-08/04/19 His Royal Highness The Prince of Wales opens Windermere Jetty
+08/04/19 PRESS RELEASE: His Royal Highness The Prince of Wales opens Windermere Jetty

 Today [Monday 8 April 2019] His Royal Highness, The Prince of Wales officially opened the new Windermere Jetty Museum of Boats, Steam and Stories in the Lake District.
 The museum opened to the public on 23 March following a £20million development by Lakeland Arts working with award- winning architects Carmody Groarke and exhibition designers Real Studios.

 DRONE AND B-ROLL MUSEUM FOOTAGE - DOWNLOAD HERE